RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 Market Basket Analysis
 ======================

-In order for retailers to increase sales, and make as much profit they need to know their customers and understand their needs and behaviors.
-In order to do this retailers use a technique called market basket analysis.
-Market basket analysis consists of analyzing large data sets, that include purchase history, to reveal product groupings, as well as products that are likely to be purchased together.
+For retailers to increase sales and make as much profit, they need to know their customers and understand their needs and behaviors.
+To do this, retailers use a technique called market basket analysis.
+Market basket analysis consists of analyzing large data sets that include purchase history, revealing product groupings, and products that are likely to be purchased together.

 The key question in the market basket analysis is what products are most